-4.3 Determining the scope of the quality management system 4.3 Determining the scope of the quality management system No specification, see ISO 9001 The scope of the quality management system should be described in terms of the activities covered by this system.
+4.3 Determining the scope of the quality management system

+The scope of the quality management system should be described in terms of the activities covered by this system.
 The scope of an IC organisation could for example be described as follows: 'Working for an AIDS-free world through research, interventions, awareness raising and (international) organisational development and capacity building'.
 ISO sections that are not applicable can be excluded.
 In the case of IC organisations, Section 8.3 on design and development is often not applicable.
 Section 7.1.5.2 on control of monitoring and measurement equipment is rarely applicable.
 This shall be sufficiently substantiated and should not affect the capability of the organisation to deliver quality and to meet the customer's requirements.

-4.4 Quality management system and the processes within this system 4.4 Quality management system and the processes within this system No specification, see ISO 9001 Deze paraaf kan beschouwd worden als een samenvatting van de overige paragrafen met Essentially, this section is a summary of the other sections, with one exception: the organi- sation shall determine the inputs, the expected outputs and the order of and interactions between the various processes.
+4.4 Quality management system and the processes within this system

+Deze paraaf kan beschouwd worden als een samenvatting van de overige paragrafen met Essentially, this section is a summary of the other sections, with one exception: the organisation shall determine the inputs, the expected outputs and the order of and interactions between the various processes.
 It is recommended to make a flow chart that shows how processes succeed and influence each other.
 For further specification of Partos 9001, please refer to the other sections.

 The component under f) about risks and opportunities has been newly added.

-4.4.2 It is not mandatory to draw up procedures and/or work instructions that describe how certain processes shall be implemented.
+It is not mandatory to draw up procedures and/or work instructions that describe how certain processes shall be implemented.
 It is important, however, that the organisation makes reliable arrangements ensuring that processes will be implemented as planned.
 This can also be achieved by, for example, good training, highly trained and experienced staff, performance indicators, a workflow system and other good software.
 If certainty or confidence seems to be lacking, it is recommended to work with appropriate procedures and work instructions.